-The independent verification and validation (IV&V) process provides assessment to the project as to whether the developer's artifacts have met a pre-determined "readiness" level.
+Abstract - An important question for any project team is to assess if the project deliverables have met a pre-determined "readiness" level.
+This becomes even more important when a software development project gets close to a version release date.
 In practice, this is quantified using engineering judgment.
 We describe the application of Bayesian Belief networks (BBN) to analyze the readiness of software requirements specifications during software requirements review (SRR) milestone.
-The method proposed in this paper brings an additional level of rigor to IV&V analysis and the input provided to developers.
-Starting with a dataflow model of the IV&V process, we construct a BBN semi-automatically.
+The method proposed in this paper brings an additional level of rigor to the assessment process.
+Starting with a dataflow model of the Software requirements development model, we construct a BBN semi-automatically.
 Then, we provide a quantitative interpretation of the readiness level of software requirements in terms of artifact properties.
-The results of IV&V analysis are used as evidence in the BBN to obtain a posterior distribution of readiness.
+The results of the preliminary assessment are used as evidence in the BBN to obtain a posterior distribution of readiness.
 We illustrate our approach by applying it to two example systems.